 Can I Renew TPS Status after it Expires?

 The Department of Homeland Security will determine whether to redesignate or extend the current TPS period for Ukraine.
-A decision is expected to be announced in August 2023.
+A decision is expected to be announced in late August 2023.
 If TPS is extended for Ukraine, those whose current TPS expires in October 2023 will need to reapply for TPS before the expiration of the current term.
+Existing TPS beneficiaries who wish to extend their status must re-register during the 60-day re-registration period for their country’s designation.
+Please do not re-register for TPS until the re-registration period for Ukraine begins.
+USCIS cannot adjudicate your application before the effective date of the extension.

 Does TPS Provide a Pathway to U.S. Citizenship?